danicabassman/nets213_project/README.md

 Data aggregation is a simple averaging of responses, so we did not include sample input/output.

-We also did not inlcude a flow diagram because it did not seem applicable to our project.
+We also did not include a flow diagram because it did not seem applicable to our project.
 We will be designing HITs from our data and analyzing users' responses, so data flow is fairly straight forward.